 According to TrustandJustice.org, research suggests that biased associations can be gradually unlearned and replaced with nonbiased ones.
 Perhaps even more encouragingly, one can reduce the influence of implicit bias simply by changing the context in which an interaction takes place.
 Mitigation strategies begin with sincere awareness of biases, and then require behavioral shifts to “unlearn” them.
 Only through outcome-based training that secures the affective buy-in of law enforcement personnel can we hope to create equitable policing services.

 Recognizing Implicit Bias is made up of student-centered learning activities that allow attendees to safely understand their own biases with a scientific approach.
 The curriculum design avoids an accusatory tone and focuses on objective facts revealed directly to each student by their own in-class discovery.
-Students learn the baseline benevolent affective disposition needed to effectively combat implicit bias.
-Next, they learn how to recognize their own biases and develop strategies to mitigate them or eliminate them altogether.
-Finally, students identify micro-aggressions and slights and develop specific proactive strategies to respond to them correctly.
+Students learn in a safe environment with exercises that reveal deep personal preferences (biases) on things that are not at all controversial.
+It is a fun way to see things we like based on how we were socialized.
+Ultimately, students personally decide how they will apply the knowledge and skills learned that teach them to recognize their own implicit biases and how to mitigate them.

 Certification: California Board of State and Community Corrections (STC)

 Cost/Tuition: POST reimbursable agencies, free during IGP Grant period

 Recommended For: First responders and supervisors or any public servant in any capacity.

 Students statements on how they will apply course material:

 - “Continue to guard against preconceived notions unrelated to criminal behavior/actions.”
 “Thought-provoking.”